Lord Nelson Hotel, Millers Point: Heritage listing

 The Lord Nelson Hotel is highly significant as the oldest working licensed hotel in the city.
 It was only one of only two hotels in the immediate area to be retained by the Sydney Harbour Trust when Millers Point was resumed during the time of the plague in 1900.
 The Lord Nelson Hotel is also significant as one of three hotel buildings in the Old Colonial Regency style in the city.
 The other two include the Hero of Waterloo Hotel and a commercial terrace at 246 George Street.
 The Lord Nelson is the finest example of the three.
 It is also significant as it provides a strong contribution to the urban character of the immediate area.
 The building provides a rare surviving working example of an early hotel from the 19th century.
 It also has significance as part of a network of corner hotels in the northern end of the city that provided social and recreational venues and budget accommodation.
 The site may have scientific significance because of the age of the building and its continual use since the early days of European settlement.

-Lord Nelson Hotel was listed on the New South Wales State Heritage Register on 2 April 1999 since ir satisfied the following criteria:
+Lord Nelson Hotel was listed on the New South Wales State Heritage Register on 2 April 1999 since it satisfied the following criteria:

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Lord Nelson Hotel is historically significant as part of the network of corner hotels constructed in Millers Point and the Rocks in the nineteenth century.
 The building predates most of the hotels in the area and is one of the few which was not demolished in the aftermath of the plague at the turn of the century.
 The Lord nelson is the earliest surviving, continuously trading hotel in Sydney.